youtux/LanguageUnderstandingSystem/project1/Readme.md

 [^1]: The tagged/reference file must agree to a two-columns style, the first containing the words, the second containing the concepts.
 Each sentence must be terminated with a blank new-line.
 See **atis/atis.hlti.100.dev** for reference.

 ## Description
-The main steps I followed in order to build the project are the following:
+The main steps that have been followed in order to build the project are the following:

 * Understand the training set to get an overview of the concepts we want to recognize
 * Write a first draw of the grammar